 5 Things That Make One Insurance Company More Expensive Than Another

-Very often the difference between one insurance company's price and another could be how well the representative (or you, in the case of online insurance quotes) filled in the information.
+Whenever you get a quote from an insurance company, be sure to review the information used to get the quote.
+The difference between one insurance company's price and another could be how well you or the representative filled in the information.

-Some insurance companies may offer you the chance to use your credit score to help with the price of insurance.
-Insurance companies are doing this more because the statistics have shown that people with good credit scores have fewer claims.
+Some insurance companies may offer you the chance to use your credit score to help lower the price of insurance.
+Companies are using insurance credit scoring more often because statistics have shown that people with good credit scores have fewer claims.

 If you have a good credit score and good insurance history, getting a quote from a company that uses insurance credit scoring could make your insurance much less expensive.

-Insurance Policy Price Comparison: Coverage Options and Perks
+Compare Coverage Options and Perks

 Insurance companies usually have several levels of coverage to offer their clients.
 Asking key questions about your options may explain why one policy might be more expensive than another.